 Penal Provisions on Non-Generation of E-Way Bills:

-The authorised personnel can penalise a registered person or the consigner with a fine of Rs.
+The GST office can penalise the owner of the conveyance or the taxpayer with a fine of Rs.
 10,000 or the amount of the tax being evaded, (whichever is greater) if the person is caught

 - Transporting any taxable goods without the cover of prescribed documents;